israelali1424/SIE_Notes/chapter_12_ annuities_.md

 - 1035 Exchange allows tax-free transfer between annuity contracts
 - Highest payments for life annuity, lowest for joint & survivor annuity

+Variable annuities are designed for long-term growth and offer numerous investment choices to align with investor objectives.
+Their growth is not currently taxable, which helps them accumulate strong values.
+Although many offer liquidity provisions that allow withdrawals of a certain percentage of the account value each year (often 10%), there are surrender charges associated with larger or more frequent withdrawals, so they do not provide substantial liquidity.
 [End of Notes]